Robust Recursive Fusion of Multiresolution Multispectral Images with Location-Aware Neural Networks: Experiments and Results

 \subsection{Study region}

 We consider two sites and two settings (cloudless and cloudy cases).
-The first is the Oroville dam, located on the Feather River, in the Sierra Nevada Foothills (38° 35.3' N and 122° 27.8' W) is the tallest dam in USA and is major water storage facility in California State Water Project.
-The reservoir has a maximum storage capacity of $1.54\times10^{11}$ ft$^{3}$, which fills during heavy rains or large spring snow melts and water is carefully released to prevent flooding in downstream areas, mainly in Butte County and area along the Feather River.
-Another unique characteristic is that it has three power plants at this reservoir.
-The water released downstream is used to maintain the Feather and Sacramento Rivers and the San Francisco-San Joaquin delta.
-Lake Oroville is at an elevation of 935 feet above sea level.
-We focus at two particular areas of the Oroville dam delimited by the blue and orange boxes in the left panel of Figure~\ref{fig:site-location}, for cloudy and cloudless cases, respectively.
+The first is the Oroville dam.
+It is located on the Feather River, in the Sierra Nevada Foothills (38° 35.3' N and 122° 27.8' W), as the tallest dam in USA.
+It acts as a major water storage facility in California State Water Project, with a maximum storage capacity of $1.54\times10^{11}$ ft$^{3}$.

+We focus on two particular areas of the Oroville dam delimited by the blue and orange boxes in the left panel of Figure~\ref{fig:site-location}, for cloudy and cloudless cases, respectively.

-The second site is the Elephant Butte reservoir (Figure~\ref{fig:site-location}, right panel), located in the southern part of the Rio Grande river, in New Maxico, USA (33° 19.4' N and 107° 26.2' W).
-It is the largest reservoir in New Mexico, providing power and irrigation to southern New Mexico and Texas.
+The other site is the Elephant Butte reservoir (Figure~\ref{fig:site-location}, right panel).
+Located in the southern part of the Rio Grande river, in NM, USA (33° 19.4' N and 107° 26.2' W), it is the largest reservoir in New Mexico, providing power and irrigation to southern New Mexico and Texas.
 It is at an elevation of 4,414 ft, and has a surface area of 36,500 acres.
 We focus at a particular area of the Elephant Butte reservoir delimited by the blue box in the lower panel of Figure~\ref{fig:site-location}, for both cloudy and cloudless cases.